ritsrivastava01/Movie-finder/README.md

 ## Code Structure

-The application is split in below component:
+The application is splited in below component:
-1. Shared Component:Contains all shared component across the application:
+1. Shared Component: Contains all shared component across the application:
     * Header Component: Application header contains **search**, **Feature** component and Language change option.
     * Application constants
     * Movie-row-Info: used to show the movie info.
     * Read-more: read more component
 2. Service:
     * Movie.service.ts: used to load the movie
-3. featured: contains below component:
+3. Featured: contains below component:
     * Feature component: show the feature component
     * Feature-Movie-Layout component: used to show the featured movie in card layout
  4. Search component:
     Used to search the movie and show in card layout.
     * search component: show the search component:
     * Movie-layout component: show the searched movie in card layout.

 ## Build